 We use a heuristic pattern selection method.
-Given the set of identified patterns, we first club together identical subgraphs using the algorithm presented in [11].
+Given the set of identified patterns, we first club together identical subgraphs using the algorithm presented in [10].
 All the identical subgraphs map to a single custom instruction and are called the instances of a pattern.
 Associated with each pattern instance, we have an execution count (obtained through profiling) and the speedup.
-A greedy heuristic method is employed for pattern selection [15].
+A greedy heuristic method is employed for pattern selection [14].
 It attempts to cover each original instruction in the code with zero or one custom instructions using a priority function given by where $Priority{i,j}$, $speedup{i,j}$, and $frequency{i,j}$ are the priority, performance speedup and execution frequency of the j^{th} instance of pattern i.
 The pattern instances are chosen starting with the highest priority one.

-$Priority{i,j} = speedup{i,j} \times frequency{i,j}$
+$$Priority{i.j} = speedup{i.j} \times frequency{i.j}$$

 In our forwarding-based approach, the performance speedup of a pattern instance depends on how many of its input operands can be forwarded.
 Suppose we have a 4-input custom instruction.
 Two of its operands can be obtained from the forwarding path and two are read from the register file.
 Then we can easily encode that custom instruction.
 However, if we cannot obtain any operand from the forwarding path, then we need to add additional MOV instructions in the code.
 Let us suppose the custom instruction needs three input operands R2, R3, R4.
 R2, R3 can be read from the register file.
 For R4, we insert a redundant instruction MOV R4, R4 just before the custom instruction.
 This ensures that the operand R4 can be obtained from the forwarding path.
 The latency of a MOV instruction is one clock cycle.
 Accordingly, we update the performance speedup of all the custom instruction instances.
+Notice that this is a conservative estimate; a MOV instruction might not be required after the instruction scheduling discussed in the next subsection.